Tushar-chaurasiya/Super-Store-Sales-Analysis-Dashboard/README.md

 ⚙️Features :-
 ----------------------------------------

--> Sales Dashboard: A Power BI dashboard that provides a clear view of sales performance.
+-> Sales Dashboard:- A Power BI dashboard that provides a clear view of sales performance.

--> Forecasting: A 15-day sales forecast based on historical data.
+-> Forecasting:- A 15-day sales forecast based on historical data.

--> KPI Metrics: Key metrics such as total sales, average sales per customer, profit margins, and more.
+-> KPI Metrics:- Key metrics such as total sales, average sales per customer, profit margins, and more.

--> Interactive Visualizations: Sales trends, geographic distribution of sales, and product category performance.
+-> Interactive Visualizations:- Sales trends, geographic distribution of sales, and product category performance.
 Dataset

 --------------------------------------------------------------------------------